samar1h/shortcuts_tray/README.md

 # shortcuts_tray
-A straightforward shortcuts tray application designed to execute Python code or CMD commands with a left-click on the icon.
-It also allows you to add, remove, or edit shortcuts.
+A simple tray application to quickly run Python code or CMD commands with a left-click.
+The right-click menu lets you add, edit, remove shortcuts, or set a default action.